 The english football league brings huge excitement to millions of football fans all over the world.
 For this reason, it was inevitable that we take a look at the Premier League on social media and ask some important questions.
 So how did the Premier League social media managers perform so far?
 What interesting insights are we getting from the social media presence of the football clubs?
 Which strategies are they using to keep the audience entertained?

 Therefore, we did not only look at the rough Fan numbers of Facebook, but we also glimpsed at the performance of Twitter and also detected some trends among the Football clubs.
 So, who is top of the league and who is close to getting relegated?
 Don’t worry, in this case we’re only talking social media-wise.
-Note: The date range that was analyzed for this study reigns from the season kick off on the 13th of August 2016 until the 2nd of January 2017.
+Note: The date range that was analysed for this study reigns from the season kick off on the 13th of August 2016 until the 2nd of January 2017.

 Premier League social media fans table

 Every football club relies on them and all clubs want to gather as many as possible in their stadiums: Fans.
-But due to the popularity of the Premier League, football fans not only show their support for their favorite club in the football arenas, living rooms and pubs all over the world.
+But due to the popularity of the Premier League, football fans not only show their support for their favourite club in the football arenas, living rooms and pubs all over the world.
 They also have the possibility to show their support via social media.

 Looking at the pure number of Fans, it is clear that the club with the most fans on Facebook is Manchester United.
 They are dominating in terms of Fans (72,115,472) and also shows what an immense brand the Red Devils from Manchester are.
 Runner-up are Arsenal with 37,438,561 Fans.
 That means that Manchester United have 1.9 times more fans than Arsenal – what a number that is!